tcpdump1/Route53TroubleshootingScripts/README.md

 # Route53HealthCheck
-This is the repository for automating Route53 Health Checks with private resources
+This is the repository for automating Route53 Health Checks with resources in a private VPC.

 INTRODUCTION